KIraZ0tYyv/video-production/DaVinci Resolve/DaVinci Resolve.md

 Useful if you want to adjust a saturation of parts of a shot with a particular saturation value (e.g. change the saturation in the shadows).

-- add a control point (e.g. in shadows)
+- add a control point (e.g. in the shadows)
     <p style="text-align:center;"><img src="data/color - sat vs sat I.png" width="500" title="sat vs sat I"></p>
 - adjust the saturation
     <p style="text-align:center;"><img src="data/color - sat vs sat II.png" width="500" title="sat vs sat II"></p>